-It is a classroom designed to create a challenging and enriching learning environment for both general education students (60% of the class) and children with Individualized Education Plans (IEPs) that mandate a ICT class (40% of the class).
+An ICT classroom is designed to create a challenging and enriching learning environment for both general education students (60% of the class) and children with Individualized Education Plans (IEPs) that mandate a ICT class (40% of the class).
 This class is co-taught by two teachers, a general education teacher and a special education teacher.
 Both teachers, as a team, teach all the children, and the special education children are included seamlessly in the classroom.
 The curriculum and expectations are identical to any other classroom of that grade.
 The model is sometimes called “inclusion” as it allows children to get the special education services they need right in the classroom, rather than having to spend part of the day apart from their peers.
 This is a great benefit for them.

 What kinds of special needs do the special education students have in an ICT classroom?

 There are many different kinds of special education services, ranging from very intensive to fairly minimal.
 Not all children receiving special education services would do well in an ICT setting.
 The students with IEPs that mandate ICT classes are those that have a diagnosed learning disability that benefits from the ‘role modeling’ of the general education students.
 The general education students develop confidence and leadership skills from being role models in both the academic and social environment.
 These students may also receive related services; such as Speech Therapy, Occupational Therapy or Counseling.

 How does an ICT classroom benefit the general education students?